Pull Tiger Tail: Post-Breakup Activities

+Despite their relatively brief time together, Pull Tiger Tail made an impact on the UK indie rock scene.
+Their energetic performances and distinctive sound continue to be remembered by fans and critics alike.

 Their final single with B-Unique was "Hurricanes", released on 11 June 2007.
 An iTunes error prevented the single hitting the Top 40.
 Because of this, the band was dropped.
 However, B-Unique retained the band's album, resulting in a lengthy legal battle to return the album to Pull Tiger Tail.

 As of 2009, following the release of PAWS., the band have gone their separate ways, although a b-sides and rarities album, The Lost World, was released on 14 December 2009.
 In mid-2009, Hamson joined the indie folk group Noah and the Whale for a short time after drummer Doug Fink left the band.
 In 2011 he joined Friendly Fires on percussion and bass guitar for their Pala world tour.

 In 2012, Ratcliff and Hamson re-emerged as a duo called Thumpers.